What is HostGator?

 Many hosting review websites also rate HostGator within their top 10 hosting websites.
 This is due to the different features they offer, their support and the price of their packages.

 Is HostGator’s Hosting any good?

 HostGator other multiple plans for WordPress hosting.
-These plans range from $5.95 upto $9.95 for the basics of each plans.
+These plans range from $5.95 up to $9.95 for the basics of each plan.
 The multiple plans HostGator have are called the starter plan, the standard plan and the business plan.

 What Plans do HostGator offer?

 Plan 1; Starter Plan

 The first plan HostGator offer is their starter plan.
 With this plan you’re allowed one WordPress site, with a monthly traffic of 100,000 visits to your one website.
 Your storage space is unmetered as long as you stick with HostGators T&C’s.
 HostGator explains it is uncommon to violate their T&C’s to do with the storage space.
 To violate the T&C’s you would need to be using 25% of HostGators system resources for more than 90 seconds.